 Hello friends!
-We are well on the way to finishing this labor of love: creating free downloadable hymn singalongs for elders with Alzheimer’s and other dementias.
+As of October 2019, I’ve finished this labor of love: creating free downloadable hymn singalongs for elders with Alzheimer’s and other dementias.

 When will these songs be available for download?